Super Eagles star names one quality he has better than Saka, Yamal, and others

 Ejuke’s confidence is clear, and with the right focus, he has the potential to become one of Africa’s most exciting footballers in Europe.

-Nigeria will be keen he discover his goalscoring touch when the 2025 Africa Cup of Nations kicks off on December 21 in Morocco.
+Nigeria will be keen that he discovers his goalscoring touch when the 2025 Africa Cup of Nations kicks off on December 21 in Morocco.

 The Sevilla winger has been listed by Super Eagles head coach Eric Chelle in his 54-man provisional squad for the competition, with a final 28-man squad set to be released by December 11.